adibzailan/public_sandbox-dynamo_package/NODES.md

 ## Version History

 ### v1.1.0 (28 December 2024)
-- Standardized all nodes to use C# ZeroTouch implementation pattern
+- Standardized all nodes to use ZeroTouch implementation pattern
 - Optimized performance for all existing nodes
 - Enhanced error handling and logging across all nodes
 - Improved transaction management for better reliability